 If for any reason you are dissatisfied with the distributor's analysis of the defect or the service performed, you may contact us.

-Write:
+Write

-TORO Commercial Products Service Department 8111 Lyndale Avenue South Minneapolis, MN 55420-1196 may not apply to you.
+TORO Commercial Products Service Department 8111 Lyndale Avenue South Minneapolis, Minnesota 55420

 The above remedy of product defects through repair by an Authorized TORO Distributor or Commercial Dealer is the purchaser's sole remedy for any defect.